Ramification theory from homotopical point of view, I: Introduction

 \subsection{Acknowledgments}

 \mbox{}\\ This paper grew out from a project with Deepam Patel on understanding geometric $\varepsilon$-factors in the $\ell$-adic setting, and this works would have never appeared without it.
-The author greatly appreciate Deepam.
+The author greatly appreciates Deepam.
 He thanks Takeshi Saito for his continuous supports and encouragements: The influence of his mathematics to this work is tremendous and apparent.
 He thanks Offer Gabber for allowing the author to use his results ({\it i.e.}\ Theorem \ref{Gabbthm}), which made the construction much cleaner, and various comments on the manuscript.
+A referee suggested a drastic simplification of the proof of the extension theorem and the construction of rewind morphism from the previous version of the paper.
+Especially, the argument in \S\ref{sect2} is essentially due to the referee, and the author wishes to thank the referee heartily.
 He also thanks H\'{e}l\`{e}ne Esnault, Shuji Saito, Enlin Yang for helps and showing their interest.
 Last but not least, the author thanks Alexander Beilinson for feedbacks and inspiring discussions after this paper was written.

 This work is supported by JSPS KAKENHI Grant Numbers 16H05993, 18H03667, 20H01790.